-Norton, a Democrat, is the delegate from the District of Columbia and has served since Jan 3, 1991.
+Norton is the delegate from the District of Columbia and is a Democrat.
+She has served since Jan 3, 1991.
 Norton is next up for reelection in 2018.

 Because the District of Columbia is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Norton can vote in committee but not on the House floor, including not on the final passage of bills.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.